bixb922/crank-organ/doc-software/README.md

 You also can change any passwords editing config.json on your PC and then uploading the file with mpremote.
 After the next reboot, passwords will appear encrypted.

+Also you may be interested in this easy way to connect to WiFi [here](#another-way-to-connect-to-the-wifi).

 ## Power management settings

 Maximum polyphony allowed: Since the battery fuse or current protection may shut down the battery if the consumption is too high, this limits the maximum solenoids that can be on at a certain time.
 The oldest note gets turned off (shortened a bit) if the maximum is exceeded.
 Calculate this number by dividing the maximum current less 10% by the current consumption of each solenoid, and truncate to the previous integer.
 Does not apply to RC servos (the limit for RC servis is not how many are on but how many are moving).